How to Install FFmpeg on Debian 13, 12 and 11

 sudo apt update

-This guide uses sudo for commands that need administrator privileges.
-If your account is not in the sudoers file yet, add it first with the guide on how to add a user to sudoers on Debian.
+These commands use sudo for tasks that need administrator privileges.
+If your account is not in the sudoers file yet, add it first with how to add a user to sudoers on Debian.

 Install FFmpeg from Debian Repositories